Skip to main content

 On-the-Land Camp

-Participants will have the opportunity to live a unique immersion experience on the land by visiting the Mushuau-nipi, located in the middle of the tundra and taiga, 250km northeast of Schefferville (Qc, Canada).
+Participants had the opportunity to live a unique immersion experience on the land by visiting the Mushuau-nipi, located in the middle of the tundra and taiga, 250km northeast of Schefferville (Qc, Canada).
 This site is an ideal place for reflection and authentic exchanges between individuals and their Nations, both Indigenous and non-Indigenous.
-All participants will take part in the daily life of the camp with elders and community members and contribute to the tasks and traditional Innu practices involved.
+All participants took part in the daily life of the camp with elders and community members and contributed to the tasks and traditional Innu practices involved.
 Comfort conditions are rustic (accommodation in traditional tents, with showers and dry toilets).

 camp sur le site Mushuau-nipi